 The Appalachian Trail: An American Legacy

 I am very happy to announce that I have collaborated on the documentary film " The Appalachian Tral an American Legacy".
 I had met Sam Henegar "the filmmaker" a few years back while he was attending the Sundance film festival.
 He was working and had ideas for a documentary and had mentioned that when he had final cut he would like me to do the color correction and assist on the visual look of the film.
 After a tremendous amount of work by him the film was ready for color.
 I traveled to Tennessee over the winter and we were able to work on it.
 There were some technical challenges to overcome, but we put our nose to the grindstone and were able to hash them out.
 I think he did a wonderful job on the film and I am proud to have been able to assist him.
-By clicking below it will link you to the films website
+By clicking below it will link you to a preview.

 One of my biggest honors ever was collaborating with the musical artist Ralph Zurmuhle.
 I think a short backstory may be in order.
 When out on a five week desert shoot last October I was at Red Mountain near Flagstaff AZ, and after the evening shoot while sitting in the truck I was able to listen to a radio program I enjoy, "Hearts of Space", on NPR.
 This particular one hour program was dedicated to solo piano and was quite good as I love the instrument anyway.
 At any rate, about three quarters of the way into the program a piece came up that completely blew me away.
 I of course listened very carefully to hear who the artist was, but didn't completely catch it.
 I continued with my trip, but the song kept haunting me.
 When I returned home about three weeks later, I researched the Hearts of Space archives and was able to determine that the artist was Ralph Zurmuhle.